ricarellano/final_project/README.md

 ## User stories
-* User can see de cycling map route, calories burned and guilty pleasure without login.
+* User can see the cycling route map, calories burned and guilty pleasure without login.
 * Once login user can save their favorite route.